-We talked to Anatoly Silko, CEO & founder of Rocking Tech, about effective web design and this is what he said about it.
+Anatoly Silko, CEO & founder of Rocking Tech tells us about effective web design and development for radio broadcasting and other music-related industries.

 First of all, how are you and your family doing in these COVID-19 times?